Top 10 Basic Japanese Verbs You Need To Know

 Things to Remember About Japanese Verbs

 In Japanese, verbs are called Doushi 動詞 with the kanji “to move” (動) and “text” (詞).
 Without the verb, a sentence doesn’t make sense.
-Therefore, let’s start from the very basics of Japanese verbs to learn Japanese!
+Therefore, let’s start with the very basics of Japanese verbs to learn Japanese!

-First of all, note that for each verb there’s a “masu form”, ending in -ます masu, and a “dictionary form” ending in -u.
-Use the first one when talking in a respectful way, and the second one to be more colloquial.
-That’s the one you find in the dictionary, also.
+First of all, note that for each verb there’s a “masu form” ending in -ます masu, and a “dictionary form” ending in -u.
+Use the first one when talking in a respectful way and the second one to be more colloquial.
+That's the one you find in the dictionary, also.
 You can choose the verb form you need based on the situation.

 Besides, remember that in Japanese the verb always goes at the end of the sentence.
 Focus on the pattern Subject + Particle > Object + Particle > Verb.